 - Make coloring pages for children so they can paint the roses red

 - Make teams, put a bucket (or large teapot) with tea on one side and an empty one on the other side of a course.
-Your guests have to fill a teacup, run to the other side (with the cup in their hands, or balancing them on their heads...), and empty the cup there.
+Your guests have to fill a teacup, run to the other side (with the cup in their hands, balancing the cup on a saucer, or even balancing them on their heads…), and empty the cup there.
 The team that has filled the bucket first wins.

 - Paint some unboiled eggs to resemble Humpty Dumpty.
 Form teams.
 Lay each of the eggs on a spoon – one egg per team.
 Your guests have to put the other end of the spoon into their mouths, and run to the other side of the field as fast as they can without dropping the egg (and without using their hands to keep it from falling).
 Then they have to hand over the spoon with the egg to their teammates, who have to run back.
 Repeat this until all team members have run the course.
 The team that finishes first without dropping the egg, wins.
 If you drop the egg and it is still in one piece, you may continue.
 If the egg breaks, you’re out!

 - Have an “I’m late!” potato sack race, in which everyone has to hop to the finish like the White Rabbit.
 Contestants should all wear rabbit ears!